Toca da Coruja

 The Architecture of Retreat

 The physical arrangement of Toca da Coruja does most of the editorial work.
-The 28 bungalows are distributed across a wooded lot rather than concentrated around a central building, which means that at any given point the dominant visual is canopy, not corridor. refined wooden walkways connect the structures, keeping guests above the root systems of mature tropical vegetation and preserving a sense that the property has grown into the land rather than cleared it.
+The 28 bungalows are distributed across a wooded lot rather than concentrated around a central building, which means that at any given point the dominant visual is canopy, not corridor. refined wooden walkways connect the structures, keeping guests above the root systems of mature tropical vegetation and preserving a sense of separation between the bungalows and the surrounding greenery.
 That distinction matters in a region where many luxury properties announce themselves with manicured lawns and pool terraces designed to be photographed rather than used.

 The two-storey bungalow format gives each unit vertical privacy as well as horizontal separation.
 Ground-floor patios are standard across all room categories; the deluxe bungalows add furnished terraces, hammocks, and outdoor tubs that extend the usable footprint without enlarging the internal square footage.
 The effect is a space that feels larger than its measurements suggest, partly because the boundary between inside and outside shifts depending on the hour.
 In Brazilian coastal properties, this kind of architecture tends to distinguish the design-led tier from the resort-scaled alternatives, where room count and pool size function as the primary selling points.